-For Aboriginal and Torres Strait Islander people, and many other Australians, Australia Day, or Invasion Day, is a day of great sorrow.
+For Aboriginal and Torres Strait Islander people, and many other Australians, Australia Day is a day of great sorrow.
 We asked Evolve co-Directors, Aunty Munya Andrews and Carla Rogers, to share ideas for how we can support First Nations people on January 26th.

 “Before we can go there, and talk about Australia Day, we need to understand what it is exactly,” says Carla Rogers.

 She points us to an extract from her and Munya Andrews book, Practical Reconciliation, which reads:

 “Australia Day marks the anniversary of the 1788 invasion of the First Fleet of British ships at Port Jackson, NSW, and the raising of the flag of Great Britain at Sydney Cove by Governor Arthur Phillip.
 Compared to 100,000 years of Aboriginal people living, loving and sharing this land with each other, the 230 years since invasion is minuscule.

 It was less than 100 years ago in 1935 that all Australian states and territories adopted use of the term “Australia Day” to mark the date, and less than 30 years ago, in 1994 that the date was consistently marked by a public holiday on that day by all states and territories.”